jes/scamp-cpu/doc/BOOT.md

   2. initialise peripherals
   3. load init and execute it

-Init's job is probably just to execute the shell, at which point the system is booted and ready to use.
+Init's job is currently just to display `/etc/motd/` and execute the shell, at which point the system is booted and ready to use.

 The program in `util/hex2disk` can take in a machine code program and turn it into a disk image